 Attend VicRoads in person (see checklist below) to pay for your renewal.

 Proof of “ownership or management of the vehicle”, a receipt or previous registration papers

 Completed Club Permit Scheme Application form, signed by a club signatory.

 Vehicle Eligibility and Standards Declaration for Club Permit Vehicles form

 Valid Club membership in the Volvo Club of Victoria

 Valid / current membership in the Volvo Club of Victoria

 Signed (by a VCoV signatory) application/renewal form

-Must attend VicRoads in person and show your licence or sign a letter of authority (with you licence number included) for someone else to pay your renewal (you can not just give your signed renewal to someone to pay on your behalf without a letter of authority).
+Must attend VicRoads in person and show your licence or sign a letter of authority (with you licence number included) for someone else to pay your renewal.